How Fast Can You Become an LPN?

 Protecting Skin Integrity

-LPNs collect blood, stool, urine and sputum samples for laboratory analysis using a clean or sterile technique.
+LPNs collect blood, urine, stool, and sputum samples for testing, using sterile or clean techniques.

 Inserting Urinary Catheters